 Jungle Island is getting back on track with its multimillion-dollar renovation after Hurricane Irma forced its closure in September.

-The first phase, expected to cost $16 million, is underway and the parkis projected to reopen in late spring with new attractions.
+the parkis projected to reopen in late spring with new attractions.
 ESJ Capital Partners paid $60 million for the property in April with major redevelopment plans.

 Irma caused substantial damage to the 18.5-acre property, including knocking down a zipline tower under construction, according to the Miami Herald.